How we work

 on its own.

-This area is about the economics of running AI in production.
+The economics of running AI in production.
+Model selection

-Model selection against the actual quality requirements of the
+against the actual quality requirements of the task rather than

-reduction through caching, smarter routing between model sizes,
+caching, smarter routing between model sizes, and quantisation

-and quantisation where it actually fits.
-Infrastructure tuning
+where it actually fits.
+Infrastructure tuning across the

-across the serving stack — autoscaling, request shape, retry
+serving stack: autoscaling, request shape, retry policies.
+The

-policies.
-The point is to treat the AI cost line as a real
+point is to treat the AI cost line as a real engineering

-engineering discipline instead of a usage-based bill that scales
+discipline instead of a usage-based bill that scales with

-growing faster than the revenue from AI features, model spend
+faster than the revenue from AI features, model spend has

-has turned into a board-level conversation, or the team picked
+turned into a board-level conversation, or the team picked an

 model-selection discipline that production AI demands.